 We share a vision of a workplace rooted in diversity and recognize that diversity benefits us all.
-We actively seek to bring diverse businesses into our network of suppliers, including minority-owned, women-owned, veteran-owned, disabled-owned or LGBT-owned companies.
-We currently partner with almost 2,183 diverse suppliers.
+We actively seek to bring diverse businesses into our network of suppliers, including minority-owned, women-owned, veteran-owned, service-disabled veteran-owned, disabled-owned or LGBT-owned companies.
+We currently partner with 4,467 diverse and small suppliers.

 Leading by example

-— Lorna Donatone, CEO for Geographic Regions and Region Chair for North America
+— Lorna Donatone CEO Geographic Regions and Region Chair for North America

 NBIC 2017 Best of the Best Corporation for Inclusion Award